MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 Using the [azureml-model-management-sdk Python package](../../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md), which ships with Machine Learning Server, you can develop, test, and ultimately [deploy](#publishService) these Python analytics as web services in your production environment.
 This package can also be [installed locally](../../install/python-libraries-interpreter.md), but requires a connection to a Machine Learning Server instance at runtime.

 These web services can be [consumed in Python](how-to-consume-web-service.md) by other authenticated users or in the [language of their choice via Swagger](../how-to-build-api-clients-from-swagger-for-app-integration.md).
-You can also deploy or interact with a web service outside of R using the [RESTful APIs](../concept-api.md), which provide direct programmatic access to a service's lifecycle.
+You can also deploy or interact with a web service outside of Python using the [RESTful APIs](../concept-api.md), which provide direct programmatic access to a service's lifecycle.

 <a name="auth"></a>